hauke96/qgis-outdoor-map/README.md

 * Merged line segments of hiking route relations with comma-separated list of name/ref values
 * Direction-arrow of waterway labels is not always working (pointing to opposite direction)
+* Decrease font sizes by 2pt or something.
+Professional maps all use smaller fonts.

 ---